sudhansenthil/sudhansenthil/README.md

-- 👋 Hi, I’m @sudhansenthil
+- 👋 Hi, I’m Sudharsan S,
-- 👀 I’m interested in machine learninig..
-- 🌱 I’m currently learning advanced python and deep learning..
-- 💞️ I’m looking to collaborate on deep learning..
+- I love to solve programming challenges, DM if you know any such :))
-- 📫 reach me on discord bluverin#4911
+- 📫 reach me on discord as bluverin#4911

 <!---
 sudhansenthil/sudhansenthil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.